lcm98/jekyll-now/_posts/2017-3-3-PipelineEfficiency.md

 layout: post
 title: Pipelines!
 date: 2017-12-01
+description: In this project I seek to make GridSearching a Pipelone more efficient for the way I like to format my pipelines.
 published: true
 categories: Blog
 ---

-In this project I seek to make GridSearching a Pipelone more efficient for the way I like to format my pipelines.

 ```python
 import numpy as np